facundoq/fark-syntax/README.md

 the background is black,

 keywords   are blue,

 variables* are green,

 types*     are turquoise,

 strings    are gold,

 comments   are gray,

+functions* are orange,

-constants  are i haven't decided, functions* are orange,
+constants  are I haven't decided yet,

 everything else is white

 ||||||||||||||||||||||||

 * also methods/operators/macros